How can herbs benefit you during your pregnancy? Is it safe to use herbs while you are pregnant? How can you determine if an herb is safe?

 - Pennyroyal: This herb has been known to induce the onset of a miscarriage.
 It has been used in the past as a natural way to try to induce abortion.

-- Red clover: This herb has the ability to affect estrogen levels which can provoke unwanted changes in your body that are vital to sustaining a pregnancy.
+- Red clover: This herb can affect estrogen levels which can provoke unwanted changes in your body that are vital to sustaining a pregnancy.

 - Wormwood: A number of problems can occur if you consume wormwood because it attacks the home of your unborn baby, the uterus.